CA4022/CSC1109-Data-Speed-and-Scale/docs/bonus2.md

 details of how the files are organised.
 - Note that when you execute Pig and Hive onto your Hadoop cluster, you need to:
   - run dfs and yarn
-  - check your JAVA_HOME, HADOOP_HOME, HIVE_HOME and PIG_HOME are set corectly, if not use `export`
+  - check your JAVA_HOME, HADOOP_HOME, HIVE_HOME and PIG_HOME are set correctly, if not use `export`
   to set them.
-  - make sure the MovieLens dataset you downleaded is present onto the hadoop HDFS (if not, use `-put` or `-copyFromLocal` to move it)
+  - make sure the MovieLens dataset you downloaded is present onto the hadoop HDFS (if not, use `-put` or `-copyFromLocal` to move it)

 ## Useful Links ##